edoardochiarotti/Ramey-Figure1/README.md

 ## Plot the graphs
 To plot the graphs:
-- Save all files in a folder.
+- Download the folder.
 - Open the script ''2-Models_Ramey.R''.
-- Change the working directory at the beginning of the script with the name of the folder.
+- Make sure the working directory at line 5 is the one of the folder.
 - Run the script.